Quantum entanglement in phase space: VIII. Detailed analysis of some exemplary quantum states

-The entanglement is revealed only if $\epsilon> 1 / (1+e^{4 \gamma^2 })$.
+For separable states this quantity must be non-negative, so entanglement is revealed when $\epsilon> 1 / (1+e^{4 \gamma^2 })$.
 We also calculate criterion~\eqref{crit2} numerically, under the transformation $(x'=x,p'=p)$ and $\theta=\pi/4$.
 As illustrated in Fig.~\ref{Fig:SMCatMinus}(b) , the minimum $\epsilon_{\min}$ for violating criterion~\eqref{crit2} coincides with the one for violating criterion~\eqref{crit3}.